What is High Blood Pressure

 Make a plan and follow it.
 Set your alcohol consumption limit.

-- Seek help from health experts they can help you in this regard.
+- Seek help from health experts who can help you in this regard.

-- Always set your goals in a positive way in your effort of reducing alcohol consumption.
+- Always positively set your goals in your effort of reducing alcohol consumption.

 - Always take notice of what triggers you to drink more.
 Try to avoid or control the trigger effects with good technique.
 Take help from professionals or someone who you think can help you in your matter.

 - Do some healthy activities.
-Physical activities are also good for refreshing the mind.
-When your mind will stay refresh and without any tension then you may reduce your habit of heavy drinking.
+Physical activities are also suitable for refreshing the mind.
+When your mind will stay refreshed and without any tension, you may reduce your heavy drinking habit.

 Reduce sodium intake

 A study in 2019 found that reducing sodium can be beneficial for a person’s health.
-Peoples with hypertension can get benefits by reducing salt in their diet.
-Reduction of sodium in the diet not only decreases high blood pressure but also improves cardiovascular health thus it reduces the risks of stroke and heart diseases. [ 22 ]Trusted ✔️ CITATION: NCBI
+People with hypertension can get benefits by reducing salt in their diet.
+Reduction of sodium in the diet decreases high blood pressure and improves cardiovascular health, thus reducing the risks of stroke and heart diseases.
+(22)

-Huge numbers of 133 studies on 12197 peoples found that reduction of sodium in the diet help to improve health and reduce blood pressure in high blood pressure patients, especially in older peoples. [ 23 ]Trusted ✔️ CITATION: BMJ
+Huge numbers of 133 studies on 12197 peoples found that reducing sodium in the diet help to improve health and reduce blood pressure in high blood pressure patients, especially in older people.
+(23)

 Many blood pressure patients have a sensitivity to sodium.